1inch Price Tops $3.77 (1INCH)

-1inch (CURRENCY:1INCH) traded flat against the dollar during the one day period ending at 11:00 AM ET on January 25th.
-1inch has a market capitalization of $679.44 million and approximately $451.09 million worth of 1inch was traded on exchanges in the last day.
-One 1inch coin can now be purchased for approximately $3.77 or 0.00005887 BTC on exchanges.
-During the last week, 1inch has traded flat against the dollar.
+1inch (CURRENCY:1INCH) traded flat against the US dollar during the 24 hour period ending at 21:00 PM ET on January 29th.
+1inch has a total market cap of $679.44 million and approximately $451.09 million worth of 1inch was traded on exchanges in the last day.
+During the last week, 1inch has traded flat against the US dollar.
+One 1inch coin can currently be bought for approximately $3.77 or 0.00005887 BTC on cryptocurrency exchanges.

 - Polygon (MATIC) traded flat against the dollar and now trades at $2.00 or 0.00003275 BTC.